Emergency & Safety of Life Communiations

 We provide home and mobile radio monitoring services on the CB and Marine Radio networks, responding to public emergency calls and relaying critical information to the required agencies.

-Currently, SEQUEST operates three home-based stations in Goodna and Jimboomba, with the Goodna station being a licensed Limited Coast Marine Rescue station.
+Currently, SEQUEST operates three home-based stations in Goodna and Jimboomba, with the Goodna station licensed as a Limited Coast Marine Rescue station.

 The organisation provides crucial community updates via social media pages before, during, and after significant events in Southeast Queensland.
-Additionally, SEQUEST offers vital maritime safety services, including Marine traffic AIS monitoring.
+Additionally, SEQUEST provides vital maritime safety services, including AIS-based marine traffic monitoring.
 Volunteer-led educational services leverage diverse backgrounds in emergency, commercial, and amateur radio to teach proper communication procedures and skills.

 IMPORTANT NEWS